Chocotto Sister: Characters

-A young woman who is Haruma's "senpai" (upperclassman) both at school and in the club he belongs to.
+Tamami is a young woman who is Haruma's senpai both at school and in the club he belongs to.
 Tamami gives the impression of being quite free-spirited.
-She helps Haruma and other fellow students find part-time jobs (often on short notice) but Haruma is not fond of them as they tend to be "too busy" or not pay as much as he would like.
+She helps Haruma and other fellow students find part-time jobs, often on short notice, but Haruma is not fond of them as they tend to be "too busy" or not pay as much as he would like.